JessMattless/OS_P/README.md

 After recently picking it up again I am more determined than ever to make something special with this project, and I am excited to learn and see how far I can get with it.

 Currently I have not made this system for use on anything other than QEMU, although eventually I want to get it working with programs like VirtualBox, and hopefully at some point even get it to work on an actual computer.
+## Currently Working

+- Bootloader
+- Kernel
+- PIC
+- Screen Driver running custom fonts in graphics mode
+- Basic Keyboard Driver allowing writing text to the screen, and deleting it.
+Based on UK keyboard layout

 ## Run Locally

 I made this project using VSCode on windows, the way I run/test it is through running QEMU through the console on windows, but I run all make steps through a linux terminal on WSL.